cpsamtec/virtuin/README.md

  - bring the docker environment down when the collection.yml is unloaded or the GUI is closed.

-Virtuin also provides a simple rest service so *Tasks* can display messages, prompts, and progress in the GUI.
+Virtuin provides a simple rest service so *Tasks* can display messages, prompts, and progress in the GUI.
 The rest server runs inside of the GUI.
 The GUI is not bound to just one collection.
 It can run any Virtuin collection and load and unload them as necessary.